ckyleflynndev/JS_AnimatedChristmasCountdown/README.md

 https://codepen.io/Ckflynndev/pen/vYmdzEQ
-Instead of pulling you can see on codepen
+Instead of cloning you can see on codepen